-The Town made the Plan available on the Town's website with a comment period for citizens to submit feedback (Exh.
-1, at 1).
-In addition, the Town presented the Plan at a public meeting on July 5, 2016 (Exh.
-1, at 1).
-Therefore, the Department concludes that the Town has satisfied the statutory requirement regarding citizen review.
+Ashby, D.P.U.
+12-94, at 27 (2014).
+The Town made the Plan available on the Town's website with a comment period for citizens to submit feedback and presented the Plan at a public meeting on July 5, 2016 (Plan at 1).

-Finally, a municipal aggregation plan filed with the Department shall include: (1) the organizational structure of the program, its operations, and its funding; (2) details on rate setting and other costs to its participants; (3) the method of entering and terminating agreements with other entities; (4) the rights and responsibilities of program participants; and a.
-Introduction

-(5) the procedure for terminating the program.
+Finally, a municipal aggregation plan filed with the Department shall include: (1) the organizational structure of the program, its operations, and its funding; (2) details on rate setting and other costs to its participants; (3) the method of entering and terminating agreements with other entities; (4) the rights and responsibilities of program participants; and (5) the procedure for terminating the program.
 G.L. c.
 164, § 134.
-After review, the Department finds that the Plan includes each of these components (Exhs.
-1, at 2-7; 2).
-Accordingly, the Department concludes that the Town has satisfied all statutory filing requirements.
+The Department finds that the Plan includes each of these components (Plan at 2-7; Petition at Exh.
+2).
+Accordingly, the Department concludes that the Town has satisfied all statutory filing requirements with regard to the Plan, as initially filed.
+However, for the reasons discussed below, the Department concludes that the Town has not satisfied all statutory filing requirements with regard to the Revised Plan.